0xAriana/blog/vlc_mms_bugs.md

 ```
 And as we can see, it's being read into offset 12 of the buffer.

-The size being read is capped to `i_size2 = 0xffff - 8 = 0xfff7` , so if the buffer size is less then
-`0xfff7 + 0xc = 0x10003` we'll get an overflow.
+The size being read is capped to `i_size2 = 0xffff - 8 = 0xfff7`, so if the buffer size is less then `0xfff7 + 0xc = 0x10003` we'll get an overflow.

-looking at the struct which contains the buffer we can see the size:
+Looking at the struct which contains the buffer we can see the size:

 ```c
 #define BUFFER_SIZE 65536